 Some people may think sending the survey to as many clients as possible is best because you’re increasing the odds someone will fill it out.
 These numbers won’t necessarily increase your response rate, however choosing a targeted segment of your clients that are most likely to fill out the survey, will.
 Most of the time, these are specific contacts you have a direct relationship with, within the company.
-This can increase your response rate by 35% according to Client Heartbeat, read more about their extensive research on attaining customer feedback here.
+This can increase your response rate by 35% according to Client Heartbeat.

 It would be easiest to just send a link around, but if you want results, getting them this way is going to be harder.
 Do a dedicated email send to participants, and have it sent from someone they know, someone whose email they’d be likely to open.
 You can use email marketing platforms like HubSpot, Constant Contact, or MailChimp to personalize emails so they don’t come from "Company A - Customer Service Team."

 Here is a sample email to give you an idea:

 So hopefully at this point, you have created and sent an effective survey.
 Now, follow up and show your clients appreciation for taking the time to send you feedback.
 Here's a sample thank you email to show them the love: